SQL Server Connector Maintenance & Troubleshooting

 You may not have Internet access and cannot access your Azure Key Vault - please check your Internet connection.

 The Azure Key Vault service may be down.
-Please try again at another time.
+Try again at another time.

 You may have dropped the asymmetric key from Azure Key Vault or SQL Server.
-Please restore the key.
+Restore the key.

 If you receive a "Cannot load library" error, make sure you have the appropriate version of the Visual Studio C++ redistributable installed based on the version of SQL Server that you are running.
 The table below specifies which version to install from the Microsoft Download Center.